 This section governs all BitCurator Consortium groups, including committees and other types of groups.
-Members of BitCurator Consortium groups will be made up of volunteers.
+Members of BitCurator Consortium groups will be made up of volunteers who may include both members and non-members of the BitCurator Consortium.
 Groups can be proposed by either the Executive Council or through a member proposal approved by the Executive Council.
 Each newly created group must have a charge, meeting frequency, and member term length, approved by the Executive Council prior to recruiting for membership.
 Each group must have an Executive Council liaison who attends the group meetings regularly.
 Groups must make an annual call for new members.
 Groups that sunset must submit a final evaluation report that is approved by the Executive Council in order to disband.
 Executive Council may make committees and groups standing or termed as needed.

 Members of the group will select their own chair or co-chairs regularly, as outlined in their charter and approved by the Executive Council.
 Group chairs or co-chairs should be from BitCurator Consortium member organizations.
 The Community Facilitator and Members of the Executive Council are eligible to serve as group chairs.

-It is hoped that all members feel welcomed and encouraged to participate in collaborative communication activities with the BitCurator Consortium.
+BCC leadership is committed to creating an environment where all members feel welcomed and encouraged to participate in collaborative communication activities with the BitCurator Consortium.
+The Inclusivity Statement and Code of Conduct support this commitment.
 The BitCurator Consortium provides a wide array of venues for member participation, from the annual forum, to committees and other groups, to community calls, to virtual spaces.
 With regard to communications within our communities of practice and the public, members of the BitCurator Consortium are encouraged to share information of their work via professional conferences and publications.

 3.8.
 Community Facilitator